Discover the famous Trulli houses in the UNESCO heritage town of Alberobello

 *A high-season supplement will apply in the busy summer months.

-All bikes equipped with: map holder+small front bag, rear side bag, repair kit, odometer and padlock.
+All bikes equipped with: phone holder, 1 rear side bag, repair kit, odometer and padlock.

 PRICES FOR 6-DAY BIKE RENTAL